derb12/pybaselines/docs/contributing.rst

-The tests for the two dimensional algorithms are quite time consuming, so if the relevant tests are not concerened with two dimensional code, the 2D tests can be skipped with the following:
+The tests for the two dimensional algorithms are quite time consuming, so if the relevant tests are not concerned with two dimensional code, the 2D tests can be skipped with the following:

 .. code-block:: console